nvanbaak/100-days-of-code/README.md

 I'm endeavoring to leave the materials for the challenge as pristine as possible.
 The only thing that'll really change is the log.

+Edit 1/28/21: welp, that didn't last long.
+Wrote a script in Node.js to semi-automatically add content to the log.
+You can install by cloning the repo and typing `npm install` on a terminal in the project folder.
+Once installed, `node index.js` will start the script.
+It'll ask you for the content it needs to populate the log entry, then format it and write to the log.

 ## Contents

 * [Rules](rules.md)